The Psychology of Mockery

 A society of mockers is not defined by disagreement.
 It is defined by contempt for vulnerability.

 Mockery announces that caring is embarrassing, that disappointment is pathetic, that grief is a spectacle.
 It trains people to hide their humanity so they will not become content.
-And the longer that training continues, the more emotionally stunted the culture becomes, because it starts to punish the very capacities that make adult life mature: empathy, self-awareness, emotional regulation, and the ability to remain human under pressure.
+And the longer that training continues, the more emotionally stunted the culture becomes, because it starts to punish the very capacities that make adult life mature: empathy, self-awareness, emotional regulation, and the ability to remain present under pressure.

 This essay examines one structural dimension of human functioning.
 The complete integrative model is developed in The Psychology of Being Human.